Free Financial Education Helped Me Build a $200,000 Net Worth in 5 Years

 When I returned to St. Kitts & Nevis during the COVID-19 pandemic, I soon recognized how the low adult financial literacy rate fuels unsustainable levels of non-performing loans locally, and across the Eastern Caribbean Currency Union (ECCU).
 Meanwhile, there is a scarcity of free and readily available financial education resources and programs for adults.

-Individual users can learn more about getting early access to the first version of the web app at beta.yourmneyworth.com.
+Individual users can learn more about getting early access to the first version of the online platform at yourmoneyworth.com.